-CHM130 3 credits 3 periods SUN# CHM1130\ Fundamental Chemistry
+CHM130 3 credits 3 periods Fundamental Chemistry CHM1130\

 A survey of the fundamentals of general chemistry.
 Emphasis on essential concepts and problem solving techniques.
 Basic principles of measurement, chemical bonding, structure and reactions, nomenclature, and the chemistry of acids and bases.
 Preparation for students taking more advanced courses in chemistry.
 Designed to meet needs of students in such diverse areas as agriculture, nursing, home economics, physical education and water technology.
-Prerequisites: A grade of "C" or better in [CHM090 or MAT090 or MAT091 or MAT092 or MAT093 or (MAT103AA and MAT103AB) or higher or satisfactory score on math placement exam] and [RDG091 or higher or eligibility for CRE101 as indicated by appropriate reading placement test score].
+Prerequisites: A grade of C or better in [CHM090 or MAT090 or MAT091 or MAT092 or (MAT103AA and MAT103AB) or higher level mathematics course or satisfactory score on math placement exam] and [RDG100 or higher or eligibility for CRE101 as indicated by appropriate reading placement test score], or permission of the Instructor, or Department or Division Chair.